Toastyisburning/Toastyisburning/README.md

 - 👋 Hi, I’m @JustToasty
-- 👀 I’m interested in Your mother
+- 👀 I LOVE persona 3 reload rn
-- 🌱 I’m currently learning Your mother
+- 🌱 I’m learning html currently (first language ive ever learned)
-- 💞️ I’m looking to collaborate on Your mother
-- 📫 How to reach me https://www.youtube.com/watch?v=sSSOG8g7PFg
+- 📫 You can reach me on discord, or literally any social media: @toastyisburning

 <!---
 JustToasty/JustToasty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.